 It’s a good idea to get a lever-arch folder and split each month into sections such as:

 Not only will keeping good records ensure that you know exactly what’s happening with your business – it can also save you money!

-Since we do a lot of accounting and bookkeeping work for our clients here at Freelance World, allow me to pose two different scenarios to you:
+Since we do a lot of accounting and bookkeeping work for our clients here at QAccounting, allow me to pose two different scenarios to you:

 Client X sends their records in a couple of old shoe boxes.
 They have literally just stuffed everything together without any organisation and lack back-up spreadsheets to support their records.
 This means the accountant, or bookkeeper, will need to spend roughly a full working day (sometimes longer) going through everything, categorising all the expenses and putting the records into an organised format so they can prepare a set of accounts.